 Opportunities for employers to post jobs online at social media sites are also growing daily.
 Don't miss the opportunity to place your stake in the ground where active and passive job searchers mingle.
-(See below.)
+(See the next bullet point.)

-Social Media Job Posting Opportunities Are Expanding: You can post jobs online at LinkedIn on your company page.
-Facebook also offers company pages where you can post jobs and focus on disseminating news about your company and your work environment.
-The apps available at Facebook, that automatically post jobs that are drawn from your website, increase daily.
 If you think you can't do it, look around you; you probably can.
 The innovations for employer job posting on social media sites are growing.
-Potential employees, who frequent these social media networks, can stay up-to-date on your job listings without ever leaving their favorite site.
+Potential employees, who frequent these social sites, can stay up-to-date on your job listings without ever leaving their favorite site.
 This is a key tool to attract employees who have identified your company as a place where they'd like to work.

 Additionally, many local newspapers and regional papers offer the opportunity to post jobs online for a local or regional audience without purchasing a print classified.
-The advantage to the online job posting is that space is not an issue - you don't pay by the column inch which allows you to fully describe the posted job opening.
-CareerBuilder.com powers the online job postings for more than 1,000 partners, including over 100 newspapers, America Online, and MSN.
+One advantage to the online job posting is that space is not an issue - you don't pay by the column inch which allows you to fully describe the posted job opening.
+CareerBuilder.com powers the online job postings for more than 1,600 partners, including over 100 media sites, America Online, and MSN.